docelic/fluence/README.md

 ### Advanced usage

+The current implementation of Markdown in crystal is limited and may be fully rewritten with more standard features in some weeks or months.

+The rest is boring stuff (code factorization, make everything configuratble, documentate the code, add a lot of specs, ...).

   - [x] (edit) Handle `[[tag]]`: markdown extended to search in the page index (url and title)
   - [ ] (edit) Handle `[[tag|title]]`: same than internal links but with a fixed title
   - [ ] (core) Index the internal links of a page to update them if a page is move or the title changed.